Maxton Hall—The World Between Us

 Maxton Hall—The World Between Us (Maxton Hall — Die Welt zwischen uns) is a German television series on Amazon Prime Video.
 It is based on the 2018 novel Save Me by Mona Kasten.
 It stars Damian Hardung as James Beaufort and Harriet Herbig-Matten as Ruby Bell.
-The series premiered on May 9, 2024, and had the most successful series launch of any non-American Prime Original ever.
-Maxton Hall became the most popular series on Prime Video worldwide shortly after its release, ranking #1 in the charts in over 120 regions.
+The series premiered on May 9, 2024, and had the most successful series launch of any non-American Prime Original ever, becoming the most popular series on Prime Video worldwide shortly after its release by ranking #1 in the charts in over 120 regions.

-The second season premiered on November 7, 2025.
-In June 2025, it was renewed for a third season ahead of the premiere of season two.
+In June 2025, the series was renewed for a third and final season which is slated to premiere on December 9, 2026.

 Plot

 Season 1

 Ruby Bell, a brilliant and determined young woman, enters the opulent world of Maxton Hall on a scholarship.
 Her singular focus is securing a place at Oxford University, a stark contrast to the carefree extravagance of her wealthy classmates.
 Among them is James Beaufort, an arrogant heir, whose life revolves around privilege.

 After forgetting to submit a document for her referral letter to Mr Sutton, a teacher at the school, she stumbles upon Lydia Beaufort having a secret affair with Mr. Sutton.
 Lydia thinks Ruby will expose her relationship, so she resorts to her brother James for help.
 James attempts to buy out Ruby, who in turn refuses all of his attempts.

 Ruby then requests the school headmaster, Mr. Lexington, for the letter in place of Mr. Sutton since she no longer holds him in high regard as she did before.
-She informs Mr. Lexington that she is the chairman for the event organisation committee, so he makes a deal with Ruby that if she manages to pull off the upcoming event aimed to attract new potential students successfully, he would consider to write her letter.
+She informs Mr. Lexington that she is the chairman for the event organisation committee, so he makes a deal with Ruby that if she manages to pull off the upcoming event aimed to attract new potential students successfully, he would consider writing her letter.

 Mr. Sutton breaks up with Lydia even after she begs him to keep things the way they are.
 The party progresses smoothly until the strippers James invited to ruin Ruby's event show up, since he believes that Ruby has underlying intentions to ruin the Beaufort family with Lydia's secret.

 Marienburg Castle near Hannover (Germany)—the former summer residence of the House of Welf served as the filming location for the school of Maxton Hall.

 The headmaster is enraged and takes James off the lacrosse team and denies Ruby her letter.
 However, he is willing to reverse his decision if Ruby and James manage to throw a successful donor gala for the school.
 After the initial phase of animosity, Ruby and James begin to bond over the next few weeks with James helping out to the best of his ability.